incremental-design/app-stencils/CONTRIBUTE.md

   a project is another name for a directory a target is an action that can be performed on the project

+  todo: need to explain the workspace:* part of pnpm, and adding pnpm deps to other projects

  -->